katsu-rai/katsu-rai/README.md

 - **GitHub:** [https://github.com/katsu-rai]

 ## ✨ Fun Fact
+- I'm from a tiny and remote city in Japan where there are more monkeys than people.
+I love to connect with you!
+- I love tennis and any sports, especially the ones that use rackets!
+- I love weightlifting!

 ---

-*This README was last updated on Sep, 2024.*
+*This README was last updated on Sep 2024.*